Chairman's introduction to governance

 Meetings and attendance

-The following table summarises the number of Board, Audit Committee, Remuneration Committee and Nomination Committee meetings held during the period covered by the 2019 Annual Report and the attendance record of individual Directors at those meetings:
+The following table summarises the number of Board, Audit Committee, Nomination Committee and Remuneration Committee meetings held during the period covered by the 2020 Annual Report and the attendance record of individual Directors at those meetings:

 Principle 6 – Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities

-The 2019 Annual Report includes, at pages 32-33, particulars of the Directors who held office throughout the financial year to 31 March 2019 (apart from R McDowell who resigned on 31 March 2019).
+The 2020 Annual Report includes, at pages 40 to 41 particulars of the Directors who held office throughout the financial year to 31 March 2020 (apart from C Warren and M Tod who both resigned earlier in the year).

 It is Board policy that Executive Directors receive suitable training for their position, which is considered as part of the appraisal process.